A Zombie Invasion

 Hanging out at the diner and playing video games is Snake’s usual way of passing time.
 Portrayed by Steve Kouvelas, Snake gets his chance to shine and elevate himself above his nickname when Sheriff Long asks him to play a pivotal role in their escape plan.

-A Zombie Invasion movie Verdict
+A Zombie Invasion Movie Verdict

-Night of the Living Dead focused on a small group of people trapped in a house with only a radio for communication, A Zombie Invasion depicts the perils and pitfalls of an impending zombie apocalypse through a small group of townsfolk taking refuge in a diner, whose only communication with the outside world is a radio that broadcasts spasmodically.
+Night of the Living Dead focused on a small group of people trapped in a house with only a radio for communication.
+In a similar way, A Zombie Invasion depicts the perils and pitfalls of an impending zombie apocalypse through a small group of townsfolk taking refuge in a diner.
+Their only communication with the outside world is a radio that broadcasts spasmodically.

 There are a few shocks in store throughout A Zombie Invasion that come accompanied with the type of gore that is to be expected from any thrilling living dead feature film.
-The brief interludes of levity serve all the more to remind us that these are just a bunch of ordinary folk trying to overcome a situation into which they have suddenly been thrust ill-equipped and unaware.
+The brief interludes of levity serve all the more to remind us that these are just a bunch of ordinary folk trying to overcome a situation into which they have been thrust, ill-equipped and unaware.

 A Zombie Invasion Music

 The music tracks played throughout the movie include three from the Southern Gothic Revival Album:

 Wicked, Drag the River and Ghost Train.
 Move your cursor across the image below to hear samples of all tracks from the Album.
 These are available to download or stream from Amazon and Itunes.

 Check out More great Zombie Movies